Are We In A Massive AI Bubble? How Does NVIDIA Today Compare To The 1990s Dotcom Bubble?

 Obviously, anything COULD happen.
 I have no idea what WILL happen.
 Consider the following comparisons:

-- NVIDIA is currently trading at around 50X one-year forward price-to-earnings ratio.
+• NVIDIA is currently trading at around 50X one-year forward price-to-earnings ratio.
 The NASDAQ 100 Index trades at 30x.

-- In 2000, Cisco traded at 150X forward earnings.
+• In 2000, Cisco traded at 150X forward earnings.
 The NASDAQ 100 traded at 200X.

 Based on those numbers, one could certainly argue that NVIDIA and the wider tech market are nowhere near being in a bubble right now, at least compared to the 2000s dotcom bubble.

-In my opinion on the other hand, we are in an AI bubble.
-Admittedly, I'm somewhat biased because I despise the idea of AI-generated content and chat programs that steal information from websites like CNW and regurgitate it without the need to actually visit or compensate the source.
+In my opinion, on the other hand, we are in an AI bubble.
+Admittedly, I'm somewhat biased because I am very perturbed by AI-generated content and chat programs that steal information from websites like CNW and regurgitate it without the need to actually visit or compensate the original source.
+For example, here's how Google's AI Mode displays results for the search "Mario Lopez net worth":

-By comparison, the world was objectively more difficult before the internet.
+By comparison, the world was objectively more difficult before the Internet.
 The advent of websites, instant access to news, eCommerce, email, etc… all drastically improved all of our lives almost overnight.
 What is the AI equivalent?

 Would You Sell?

 As NVIDIA's stock has soared, its employees have gotten extremely rich.
-Company co-founder/CEO Jensen Huang has seen his net worth increase from $3 billion to over $120 billion in the last few years.
+Company co-founder/CEO Jensen Huang has seen his net worth increase from $3 billion to over $140 billion in the last few years.
 He's currently one of the 15 richest people in the world, and 99% of his net worth is on paper.

 And that's if you took a mid-level job.
 If you were a superstar developer who was recruited by NVIDIA in 2013, you likely received a 4-year-vesting, $400,000 equity grant.
 By mid-2024, those fully vested shares were worth $100 million.

-In the first half of 2024, NVIDIA employees sold over $700 million worth of their shares, double what the sold in all of 2023.
+In the first half of 2024, NVIDIA employees sold over $700 million worth of their shares, double what they sold in all of 2023.
 Roughly $100 million of those $700 million worth of sales were done by CEO Jensen Huang through a prearranged stock trading plan.

 NVIDIA insiders should be selling.

 If you were sitting on $10 million worth of NVIDIA shares right now, and that constituted 99.99% of your net worth, what would you do?
 Let it ride?
 Or take some chips off the table?
-FYI: I don't own any shares of NVIDIA, and this article should not be constituted by any means as investment advice.
+FYI: I don't own any shares of NVIDIA, and this article should not be construed by any means as investment advice.
 I have no idea what's going to happen with NVIDIA, but I can tell you what happened with Cisco.

 I'll leave you with this: